 Thryptomene calycina is known as the Grampian’s Thryptomene or Grampian’s Heath-myrtle.

-Thryptomene calycina is a small to medium, rather bushy shrub.
-The small, oblong leaves are 1.5 centimetres long, 0.5 centimetres wide, deep green, aromatic and tightly clustered along the stems.
+Thryptomene spp. have small simple and opposite leaves, usually in a decussate arrangement (where each pair of leaves is orientated at right angles, off the stem, to the next pair).
+In this species, small, oblong leaves are 1.5 centimetres long, 0.5 centimetres wide, deep green, aromatic and tightly clustered along the stems.

 Thryptomene calycina is a delightful shrub that has coped satisfactorily with droughts and frosts in our cold climate garden.

 The Grampian’s Thryptomene is popular as a cut flower and would be an attractive addition to a native garden bed.

 It is a popular plant historically and has ben used to a large extent in the cut-flower trade.
 A hardy plant in full sun on a well-draining sandy soil.
 May cope with heavier soils.
 Pruning after flowers fade will maintain a bushy shape and prolong the life of the plant.

 Propagate from cuttings.

 Thryptomene is a genus of around 40 species, endemic to Australia, growing in all Australian states.
 NSW has only 1 species.